 C. Expeditioners who are employed by other organisations

-Expeditioners employed by organisations (for example the Bureau of Meteorology) will undertake specialist training and may be required to participate in many of the training courses organised by the AAD.
-The organisation that employs you is the first place you should check for details of the training you require.
-If your deployment is for longer than 14 days you will be required to attend predeparture training, as outlined above.
+Expeditioners employed by the Bureau of Meteorology will undertake specialist training and may be required to participate in many of the training courses organised by the AAD.
+BOM will provide you with details of the training you require.

 Attendance at training is compulsory.
 In exceptional circumstances an exemption may be granted; each case is considered on its individual merits.